rjrodger/gubu/README.md

 // Passes
 strictShape({ a: { b: 'ABC' } })

-// Fails, even though a is not required. strictShape({})
+// Fails, even though a is not required, because a.b is required. strictShape({})